dominiksalvet/gim/CONTROL.md

 # Control

-This file describes advanced ways to control gim-related issues in your Git projects.
+This file describes how to control gim from Git projects.

 ## Repository

-To control gim's execution from a Git repository, create *gim* directory in the repository containing files from the following list according to specific needs or requirements.
-These control files are used from **the most recent commit** of the repository's master branch.
+To **control gim directly from latest commit** of Git repository's master branch, create *gim* directory containing files from the following list based on your needs:

 * *mirrors*
   * A list of **all URLs** that the repository is available on.
-Supported URL format is the same as for gim itself.
-  * Has one item per line, its content ends with a newline character.
+  * Has one item per line.
-  * Useful when renaming a repository to stay available on both the old and the new URL as the same project for gim; first create/update this file and then rename the repository itself.
 * *unsupported*
-  * A list of repository's tag names whose commits are marked as not supported under gim and gim implicitly refuses to work with them.
+  * A list of tag names whose commits are marked as unsupported under gim.
-  * Has one item per line, its content ends with a newline character.
+  * Has one item per line.
-  * Useful in case of a bad release or when a version is explicitly unsupported; just add the version of the release to this file.

 ## Environment variables

-Furthermore, gim exports environment variables for all called installers.
-It means that you can work with the following variables in your installers like they were normal variables.
+To control gim from an installer, it can use the following environment variables:

 * `INSTALLER`
-  * Equal to `gim` and represents the used installer.
+  * Equals to `gim` when called from gim.
-  * Useful when a different behavior is required when running installers under gim and when running them the other way, e.g., manually.